caxanga334/NavBot/docs/INSTALL.md

 Save the file and double click it to launch the game, Steam needs to be running.
 The game will run in insecure and developer mode.
 Note: You need to load a map before checking if SM and MM:S is installed and working correctly.
+If you need help with installing on a Listen Server, join my discord server linked on the main README file.

 ### Linux Listen Server